-I was lucky enough to get the great Skye and Matt from Sumo Cyco to agree to an interview in a classic exmaple of, “if you don’t ask, you don’t get”.
-I discovered Sumo Cyco during the pandemic and have fallen in love with their music, so I took a chance, reached out, and bam, got an interview.
+I was lucky enough to get the great Skye and Matt from Sumo Cyco to agree to an interview in a classic example of, “if you don’t ask, you don’t get”.
+During the pandemic, I discovered Sumo Cyco and have fell in love with their music, so I took a chance, reached out, and bam, got an interview.
 I hope you enjoy getting to know Skye and Matt from Sumo Cyco.

 How did Suno Cyco become a band?